kdboller/kdboller.github.io/_posts/2018-03-04-scaling-financial-insights-with-python.markdown

 <img src="/assets/Yahoo Finance_SP500 dataframe head.png" alt="S&P 500 Initial Import">
 <!-- height="200"  style="width: 100%" -->

 After loading in the S&P 500 data, you'll see that I inspect the head and tail of the dataframe, as well as condense the dataframe to only include the ``Adj Close`` column.
-The difference between the adjusted close and the close column is that adjusted close reflects dividends.
-When a company issues a dividend, the stock price will adjust down by the size of the dividend per share, as the company is distributing a portion of the company's earnings.
+The difference between the ``Adjusted Close`` and the ``Close`` columns is that an adjusted close reflects dividends (see future areas for development below).
+When a company issues a dividend, the share price is reduced by the size of the dividend per share, as the company is distributing a portion of the company's earnings.
 For purposes of this analysis, you will only need to analyze this column.
 I also create a dataframe which only includes the S&P's adjusted close on the last day of 2017 (start of 2018); this is in order to run YTD comparisons of individual tickers relative to the S&P 500's performance.

-In the below code, you create an array of all of the tickers in our sample portfolio dataframe, and then write a function to read in all of the tickers and their relevant data into a new dataframe (this is the same approach you took for the S&P500), but it is applied to all of the tickers.
+In the below code, you create an array of all of the tickers in our sample portfolio dataframe.
+You then write a function to read in all of the tickers and their relevant data into a new dataframe, which is essentially the same approach you took for the S&P500 but applied to all of the portfolio's tickers.

 ```python
 # Generate a dynamic list of tickers to pull from Yahoo Finance API based on the imported file with tickers.